 You’ll develop your understanding of Education theory and practice alongside your subject specialism in Semesters 1-2.
-You’ll also undertake a self-organised placement in an educational setting of your choice.
+You’ll also undertake a self-organised placement in a nursery for primary students.

 In Semesters 5-6, you’ll continue to develop your understanding of teaching literacy and numeracy.
-After taking part in a five-week school experience, you’ll undertake an advanced Education module with a focus on differences, identities and inclusion.
-You’ll also take a module that focuses on Pedagogy, policy and practice in relation to your subject specialism.
+To help you link theory and practice you will take a placement over 11 weeks (three days a week, Mon to Wed) and return to the University for two days to undertake an advanced education module with a focus on differences, identities and inclusion.
+You’ll also take a module that focuses on pedagogy, policy and practice in relation to your subject specialism.

-Semester 7 includes a 10-week school placement, where you’ll have the opportunity to teach your chosen specialism.
+Semester 7 includes a 10-week school placement.
 In Semester 8, you’ll complete an Enquiry into Practice that’s closely related to your placement, and undertake an independent study of your choice, linked to your chosen specialism.

 Our course is taught through seminars, lectures and workshops.
 You’ll also have the opportunity to undertake school placements to gain practical teaching experience.